MikelArnaiz/turborepo-basic/README.md

     ‼️ TODO explain how ands why

 1. ‼️ TODO check whether the release file is automatically added
 1. Add/Replace `.github/workflows/release.yml` file with the content.

     Note it references the previously create PAT, name should match.

+    There are inline comments, pay attention to them.

     ```yml
     name: Release